twilco/twilco.github.io/_posts/2019-07-08-riscv-from-scratch-3.markdown

 ### Setting the base address

 Again referencing [this resource](https://www.lammertbies.nl/comm/info/serial-uart.html), NS16550A UARTs have twelve registers, each accessible from some number byte offset of the base address.
-We will be digging into these registers to implement `uart_put_char` and `uart_get_char`, but first we'll need to define a symbol representing this base address for use in our driver.
+In order to be able to get at these registers from our driver code, we'll first need to define a symbol representing this base address.
 As we discovered from the decompiled devicetree file above, `riscv64-virt.dts`, the base address is located at `0x00 + 0x10000000 = 0x10000000`, as that is what is in the `reg` property:

 {% highlight bash %}
 uart@10000000 {